Sheng-xc/MSCMR_seg/readme.md

 # LGE-CMR segmentation
-This is a PyTorch implementation of the MICCAI paper by Qian Yue et al. on LGE-CMR segmentation.
+This is a PyTorch implementation based on the MICCAI paper by Qian Yue et al. on LGE-CMR segmentation.
 UNet, SRNN, SCN and SRSCN are performed for the segmentation task.

 ## Introduction
 Automatic cardiac segmentation from LGE-CMR is of great clinical value.
 In [3], Yue et al. proposed SRSCN, a U-Net based method incorporating  additional modules for shape reconstruction and spatial constraint.
 The pipeline from their paper summarizes the model.
 For more details, please refer to [3].